wuegaki/wuegaki.github.io/teaching.md

 ### Teaching philosophy

-Teaching courses and supervising students is an essential part of my academic life, as it offers me an opportunity to make a positive impact on students’ lives using my academic expertise.
+Teaching and supervision are an essential part of my academic life, as they offer me opportunities to make a positive impact on students' lives using my academic expertise.
 Through teaching and interacting with students, I broadened my perspectives on basic issues in linguistics, and deepened my understanding of theoretical approaches to those issues.
 My